moditect/layrry/README.md

 * A unique name
 * The list of parent layers
 * The list of contained modules given via Maven GAV coordinates OR
-* A directory which contains one or more sub-directories, each of which represent one layer made up of the modular JARs within that sub-directory; the directory path is resolved relatively to the location of the _layrry.yml_ file
+* A directory which contains one or more sub-directories, each of which represent one layer made up of the modular JARs within that sub-directory; the directory path is resolved relatively to the location of the _layrry.yml_ file.
+Alternatively the directory may be an absolute path however **be very careful** as this may cause a non portable configuration.

 As an example, consider the following application whose modules `foo` and `bar` depend on two different versions of the `greeter` module: